Break-Even Point

 Practical Example

 A refinance reduces the monthly payment, but the borrower must pay several thousand dollars in upfront costs.
-The break-even point is the number of months it takes for the monthly savings to catch up to those costs.
+If the borrower pays $3,600 in upfront cost and saves $200 per month, the break-even point is:

 How It Differs From Nearby Terms